js13kGames/deadly-affection/README.md

 Deadly Affection is a puzzle game where you (Necromancer) long for eternal love with Fairy but only Death is eternal so you bring her to your realm.

+# How to Play

+Rotate tiles and pipes using left/right click to target death beam from Necromancer to Fairy.
+Collect hearts along the way for bonus challenge.

 # NEAR

 You can log in with NEAR to